frame-lang/frame_transpiler/docs/source/about/introduction.rst

-This manual is structured to present an initial introduction to the language itself and then progress into explaining the how and why of Frame's state machine code generation, alignment and differences with UML Statecharts and finally delve into the advanced features that differentiate Frame from other approaches to state machines and visual software design.
+This manual is structured to present an initial introduction to the language itself and then progress into explaining the how and why of Frame's state machine code generation.
+Along the way we will explore Frame's alignment with and deviations from UML Statecharts and finally delve into the advanced features that differentiate Frame from other approaches to state machines and visual software design.